This is the last chapter of But World Enough and Time. Come back next week to find out a terrific new option for how to read it all again.

 “Are we going to be running from this Donald for the rest of our lives?”
 Elizabeth asked.

 Roger shook his head.
-“No. I can’t say more, but, no, not the rest of your lives.”
+“No. I can’t say more, but, no, not the rest of your lives.
+And you’ll be safe in Pasadena.”
 He smiled as he handed the baby back to Elizabeth.
-“So what is your baby’s name?”
+“So, what is your baby’s name?”

 Elizabeth smiled as she looked up at Dean.
 “Her name is Robin Mary.
 Robin for her aunt and Mary for my mother.”